2tinformatica2026/Authentication/README.md

 This solution is much more convenient and secure and allows, among other things, to link the lifecycle of the authentication cookie to that of the Token and the opposite.

-The TokenExist property checks for the existence of a claim with the value key “ClaimName”.
+The TokenExist property checks for the existence of a claim with the value key “AuthenticationScheme”.

 The Token string property returns the string stored in the Token claim value, i.e., the Token as received by the authentication micro service.